-What is the importance of understanding the business context for building better machine learning models.
+Discover the secret sauce for data science – Know the importance of understanding the business context for building better machine learning models.

 How to set-up realistic machine learning models

-Sure the “I’m special, and unpredictable” teenage reaction played a role but when prompted, explanations came from tiny details like “the shapes of the straps”, “the drape”, “the hemlines”…
+Sure the “I’m special, and unpredictable” teenage reaction played a role, but when prompted, explanations came from tiny details like “the shapes of the straps,” “the drape,” “the hemlines,”…

+Is this the secret sauce?
 Yes, my teenage daughters put their fingers on the concept of feature engineering and learning spaces!

-Vladimir Vapnik, one of the machine learning pioneers explains that « …When musicians are training in masterclasses, the teacher does not show exactly how to play.
+Vladimir Vapnik, one of the machine learning pioneers, explains that « …When musicians are training in masterclasses, the teacher does not show exactly how to play.
 He or she talks to students and gives some images transmitting hidden information ».
 Vapnik talks of “Gestalt description » and non-inductive approaches.
-Indeed, a feature is complementary information interesting to improve a prevision’s relevance.
+Indeed, a feature is a complementary information interesting to improve a prevision’s relevance.

-The importance of understanding the business context
+The secret sauce: business context

 The ForePaaS platform was designed with such usage in mind to roll these configurations in a continuous and robust production setting.